YoussefAtef91/Chess-ETL-and-Performance-Insights/README.md

 |       |       validations.py # Contains the validation check functions used in the quality_check task
 │       │
 │       └───load
-│               load.py # Containes the task to load the validated data into the PostgreSQL
+│               load.py # Contains the task to load the validated data into the PostgreSQL
 |
 ├───dashboard
 │       Chess-Insights.pbix # A Power BI dashboard connected to PostgreSQL Database